 Why should you avoid free VPNs?

-Because free VPNs gather money by selling your data to data brokers or showering you with tons of ads.
-On top of that, free VPNs usually don’t have enough money to maintain a decent infrastructure.
+Free VPNs typically make money by selling your data to data brokers or showering you with tons of ads.
+On top of that, free VPNs rarely have enough resources to maintain a decent infrastructure.
 That makes free VPNs easier to hack.

 Using a free VPN to protect your online privacy is like using that free plastic grocery bag as a parachute — it could work in theory, but the reality is much different.

-Just as a flimsy grocery bag would fail you in a freefall, a free VPN is often insufficient when protecting your online activity.
+Just as a flimsy grocery bag would fail you in freefall, even the most secure free VPN may be insufficient when protecting your online activity.

-Like any other service or product, if you want reliable and effective protection, you have to invest in something thoroughly tested and proven trustworthy.
+If you want reliable protection, you have to invest in something thoroughly tested and proven trustworthy.

-Lucky for you, I already did a little research, so here are some risks that you should think about before using a free VPN:
+Lucky for you, I already did a little research, so here are some risks that you should think about before using even a “safe” free VPN:

 Getting infected with malware

 Ironic, isn’t it?
-You’re looking for a VPN to shield and protect you online, but all you get is exposure to malware.
+You’re looking for a free and safe VPN to protect you online, but all you get is more malware.

-Since you’re not paying for a VPN subscription with real money, free VPNs have other ways to benefit from you.
+Since you’re not paying for a VPN subscription, free VPNs have other ways to benefit from you.
 One of them is collecting and selling your data.

-Some free VPNs may collect data such as browsing history, search queries, IP address, and location, then sell that data to advertisers or other third parties.
+Some free VPNs may collect your browsing history, search queries, IP address, and location, then sell that data to advertisers or other third parties.
 Now think about what can happen if you use a free VPN for online banking.